OfficeDev/office-scripts-docs/docs/tutorials/excel-power-automate-returns.md

     }
     ```

 1. Now, we need to figure out which person is on call right now.
-Their row will have a start and end date surrounding today's date.
+Their row will have a start and end date surrounding the current date.
 We'll write the script to assume only one person is on call at a time.
-Scripts can return arrays to handle multiple values but for now, we'll return the first matching email address.
-Add the following code to the end of `main` function, inside the `}`:
+Scripts can return arrays to handle multiple values, but for now we'll return the first matching email address.
+Add the following code to the end of `main` function:

     ```typescript
     // Look for the first row where today's date is between the row's start and end dates.